oviecodes/ImageRepo/README.md

 The Shopify Technical Challenge Backend Solution.
 This is an API that uses AWS-s3 to store images, then stores the returned url in mongodb along with the details of the Image supplied by the user.
 It also allows authorized users to delete images from AWS-s3 as well as mongodb.

+## setting up aws-s3
+Get your **accessKeyId** and **secretAccessKey** from your Aws console, and also create an s3 **bucket**.

+create a .env file with and set the following environment variables
+- ACCESS_KEY_ID = accessKeyId
+- SECRET_ACCESS_KEY = secretAccessKey
+- BUCKET = bucket

+A fourth environment variable is also needed but it's not for aws configuration.
+It has to do with JWT.

+- SECRET_KEY = yourSecret

 ## Signup - POST '/users/signup'
 To signup using the API make a POST request to '/users/signup'